Frequently Asked Questions

 Q. WHEN IS MY CHILD READY FOR A BALANCE BIKE?

 - Trikes, buggies with handles and plastic ride-on toys don’t last and often the child just sits in them.
 Balance bikes are easy for toddlers to ride and are much more fun.
 Children learn through play – read the review of the Rookie 12″ Balance Bike by the Good Play Guide.
 As parents, we naturally worry about nasty falls and scrapes.
-As these bikes are so easy to use, especially the Rookie 12 for the youngest, your child only has to concentrate on balancing as there are no distracting pedals or stabilisers, meaning they learn more quickly and more safely.
+As these bikes are so easy to use, especially the Rookie 12 for the youngest, your child only has to concentrate on balancing.
+There are no distracting pedals or stabilisers, meaning they learn more quickly and safely.

 Q. IS A STEERING LIMITER NECESSARY?